fabri1983/refactor-example/README.md

   - Close statements after use to release resources.
 - JUnit tests runs both versions of the program.
   - Using Maven Surefire plugin with default group `AllLoggersCategoryTest` runs all tests.
 See next section.
+  - Using Given-When-Then idiom.
+  - Using parameterized test.
+  - Using mocking frameworks.

 ## Running Tests